Pomax/are-we-flying/docs/index.md

 So now we get to the part where we've implemented an autopilot, and we've made planes fly upside down, and we could stop there, _or we could keep going_.
 What if we just make JavaScript fly the plane, start to finish?
 Because in the immortal words of Jeremy Clarkson: how hard could it be?

+We'll tackle this in three parts:

+1. we'll  be adding a terrain follow mode that ensures the plane's always at a safe altitude,
+2. we'll  be adding auto takeoff, to get us off the run way and into the air, and
+3. we'll be adding auto landing, to gets us back to being stopped on a runway.

 ## Terrain follow mode

 Normally, most planes don't come with a mode that lets them "hug the landscape", but we're not flying real planes, we're flying virtual planes, and hugging the landscape would be pretty sweet to have if we just want to fly around on autopilot and enjoy the view without having to meticulously set altitudes on every waypoint and then fly the route until we crash so we can refine those values.
 Having a terrain-follow mode would be so much nicer!